Cloud Security: 5 Steps for Developing an Enterprise Cloud Strategy

 What Is Cloud Security?

-This misconception reduces the ability for companies to take full advantage of the cost savings and flexibility of commercial cloud services.
+This misconception reduces the ability of companies to take full advantage of the cost savings and flexibility of commercial cloud services.

 The avoidance of cloud services can even lead to more security risks since organizations tend to rely on poorly managed in-house security systems with even more vulnerabilities.